 (Basingstoke: Palgrave Macmillan, 2014, 276 pages, £65.00)

 The relevance of the concept of ‘human evil’ is all around us in modern society, as are the dilemmas about how to comprehend and come to terms with evil, and move forward in the aftermath of evil actions.
 At the time of writing the world was still reeling with the shocking images and realities of the latest ‘terror attack’.
-It begn with the attack on the offices of the satirical magazine Charlie Hebdo in Paris on 7 January 2015 and the massacre 12 people.
+It began with the attack on the offices of the satirical magazine Charlie Hebdo in Paris on 7 January 2015 and the massacre 12 people.
 It continued with in a related attack on 8 January, when a policewomen was shot dead in the suburbs of Paris, and on 9 January after several people were taken hostage in a Paris supermarket, with a further four fatalities.
 In the aftermath of the brutal killing of 17 victims in the space of just three days by French-Islamic fundamentalists, the world sought to make sense of the horror and bloodshed caused by these ‘domestic terrorists’: ‘ the enemy within’.
 The reaction was one of defiance, and vigils across the globe paid tribute to the victims, and championed the importance of freedom of speech.
 But the newspaper and television reports were quick to explain the events as the actions of ‘evil terrorists’, and brought to mind the tautology that ‘evil actors commit evil actions because they are evil’ (see Eagleton, 2010).
 As Melissa Dearey argues in her latest book ‘Making Sense of Evil’ concluding an action is ‘evil’ is somewhat of an end point.
 It is the moral conclusion that fails to tell us much at all about the nature of ‘evil’, and even less about how to overcome or prevent future ‘evil’.

 Therefore, I approached Dearey’s book with a sense of anticipation.
 It promised an interdisciplinary and critical approach to the exploration of human evil, with a criminological orientation.
 Melissa Dearey (University of Hull), with her background in both Cultural Studies and Philosophy, was inspired by her six years experience of teaching a criminology module about the challenge of understanding ‘evil’.
 She was also frustrated by the neglect of evil as a distinct criminological topic.
 As a researcher and lecturer in the field of human cruelty and evil myself, I have often been disappointed by the limited attention criminology has given to the topic, perhaps dispelled because of the metaphysical connotations, and a reluctance to deal with bigger cross-disciplinary issues such as the nature and origins of cruelty and ‘extreme offending’.
 Popularist, non-scholarly material dominates the field, in part fuelled by the public fascination with ‘true crime’ novels and documentaries.
 As an academic, showing too much of an interest in evil, genocide, and serial homicide can be seen as voyeuristic with the implication that your research lacks academic rigour and your motivations are rather morbid.
 Dearey similarly discusses the controversy that arises from delving too deeply into the study of evil, leaving one open to insinuations that by trying to more fully understand the perpetrators of atrocity one is sympathising with them and paying undue attention to the harm they cause.
 Dearey, drawing on the work of French philosopher Paul Ricoeur, argues that criminologists need to embrace the challenge of understanding evil.
 Furthermore, she proposes that by drawing on a range of diverse ideas from multiple disciplines we can rethink the study of evil, and reinvigorate Criminology itself.
 She poses the important question: ‘What can the study of evil teach us about ourselves, society and reality?’